auperatech/VMSS2.0/docs/avac/README.md

         <p ><strong>Figure 2.2.8 Aupera web application page – LPR task result</strong></p>
     </div>

     If you enabled the MLOps Mode during LPR task setup, there will be a different view for the results page.
 On top of the results page, you can switch between MLOps results and LP detection results.
 In the MLOps section you will see “tracklets”.
 Each tracklet represents a single car recognized by the AI.
 The tracklets page allows you to filter MLOps results by date, or select **Hour**, **Day**, **Week** button behind *Limit By Last* for quick filter by hour, day or week.
+Beside the date picker locates the **Download MLOps Results** button.
+MLOps results will be packaged into a tar file and downloaded into your computer once clicked.
+Please do not close the tab when preparing for download.
     <div align="center">
         <img
             width="80%"